rackerlabs/technical-blog/_posts/2020-01-27-six-best-practices-for-managing-and-cleaning-salesforce-data.md

 As we’ve helped clients manage and clean their data, we see the same mistakes recur.
-Whether your company is working with a consultant to support your data management practices, or to directly manage data migration, be sure to avoid these common mistakes:
+Whether your company is working with a consultant to support your data management practices, or to manage data migration directly, be sure to avoid these common mistakes:

 - **Skipping data migration altogether**.
 Every so often, we see clients who decide they want to start with a clean slate and avoid moving any data records.
 This choice impairs your company’s understanding of its relationship with your customers.
-Implement Customer Relationship Management (CRM) systems to guide relations with your customers, based on customer data, trends, and insights.
+Implement Customer Relationship Management (CRM) systems to guide relations with your customers based on customer data, trends, and insights.
 Casting aside all existing customer data can be counterproductive to this goal.

 - **Missing hierarchical relationships**.
 Hierarchical relationships enable